 At SFCM, we provide short-term counseling services to help students achieve and maintain a sense of well-being.
 In counseling, the student and counselor work together to define goals and explore strategies for issues such as stress, relationship difficulties, and depression or anxiety.
 Counseling can often lead to better interpersonal relationships, improved academic performance, solutions to specific problems, reductions in the student’s feelings of distress, and an overall expansion of the student’s potential.

-Counseling services are included as part of the health services fee for full-time students.
+Counseling services are included as part of the health services fee for full-time students and are confidential.

 Counseling Services Offered